SandwichGouda/Data/Data.md

   * There is no difference with `checkout`, simply, the `checkout` command was too weird (it is indeed!!) so they changed it, by splitting its features into several other subcommands.
   * Git being already widely spread and used, they kept `checkout` for habit purposes.

+### Git restore

+- `git restore` is the command that allows to transfer files from last commit to working tree.
+  * `git restore .` restores the (whole) content of the current folder from last commit.
+  * `git restore path/to/file` restores one file.

 ### Git merge

 - When on branch `main`, `git merge develop` merges `develop` into `main`.